We all LOVE this business! BUT you aren’t going to “love” anything IF YOU ARE SIX FEET UNDER! Say what, Steve?

 3. Use a “Door Guard” to block exhaust gases (and cold air!) from entering the building.

-4. Keep a portable carbon monoxide detector clipped to your belt on every job!
+4. Keep a portable carbon monoxide detector clipped to your belt (or on your spotting kit) on every job!
+(Isn’t your life worth $250.00?)

 5. Use an exhaust hose to divert gases out of tight areas.